 He was drafted to serve the United States Army for a year from 1953 to 1954.
-It was during his service at the military that he acted in an amateur production of the comedy, ‘Room Service’.
+It was during his service at the military that he acted in an amateur production of the comedy ‘Room Service.’

-After relieving himself of the military duties, he returned to theater and was cast in a variety of roles in 1955 including, Eddie Davis in Ronald Alexander's ‘Time Out For Ginger’, Hal Carter in William Inge's ‘Picnic’, Charles Wilder in John Willard's ‘The Cat And The Canary’, Paris in Arthur Miller's ‘The Crucible’ and John the Witchboy in William Berney and Howard Richardson's ‘Dark Of The Moon’.
+After his discharge from the military, he returned to theater and was cast to play several roles in 1955.
+These roles included ‘Eddie Davis’ in Ronald Alexander's ‘Time Out For Ginger,’ ‘Hal Carter’ in William Inge's ‘Picnic,’ ‘Charles Wilder’ in John Willard's ‘The Cat And The Canary,’ ‘Paris’ in Arthur Miller's ‘The Crucible,’ and ‘John the Witchboy’ in William Berney and Howard Richardson's ‘Dark Of The Moon.’

-His acting skills earned him much popularity and varied roles.
-Year 1957 witnessed him play the characters of ‘Mr. Mayher’ in Agatha Christie's ‘Witness For The Prosecution’, Hector in Jean Anouilh's ‘Thieves' Carnivall’ and Eddie Carbone in Arthur Miller's ‘A View from the Bridge’
+His acting skills earned him much popularity and several other roles.
+The year 1957 witnessed him play the characters of ‘Mr. Mayher’ in Agatha Christie's ‘Witness For The Prosecution,’ ‘Hector’ in Jean Anouilh's ‘Thieves' Carnivall,’ and ‘Eddie Carbone’ in Arthur Miller's ‘A View from the Bridge.’

-Other than appearing at the Gateway Theatre, he also made an appearance at the Augusta Civic Theatre, McLean Theatre and Virginia and the Arena Theatre.
-After playing so many characters in theatre, he became a leading actor of the theatre.
+Apart from appearing at the ‘Gateway Theatre,’ he also made appearances at ‘Augusta Civic Theatre,’ ‘McLean Theatre,’ and ‘Virginia and the Arena Theatre.’
+After playing many characters, he became a leading theatre actor.

-He made his Off-Broadway debut in 1958 playing the character of Frank Gardner in George Bernard Shaw's ‘Mrs. Warren's Profession’.
-Some of his other Broadway works include Michael Shurtleff's ‘Call Me By My Rightful Name’ and William Snyder's ‘The Days and Nights of BeeBeeFenstermaker’
+He made his Off-Broadway debut in 1958, playing the character of ‘Frank Gardner’ in George Bernard Shaw's ‘Mrs. Warren's Profession.’
+Some of his other Off-Broadway works include Michael Shurtleff's ‘Call Me By My Rightful Name’ and William Snyder's ‘The Days and Nights of BeeBeeFenstermaker.’

-Year 1959 saw him appear in a number of lead roles such as Stanley Kowalski in Tennessee Williams' ‘Streetcar Named Desire’, Maxwell Archer in ‘Once More With Feeling’, Igor Romanoff in Peter Ustinov's ‘Romanoff and Juliet’, and Joe Mancuso in Kyle Crichton's ‘The Happiest Millionaire’.
+The year 1959 saw him play a number of lead roles, such as ‘Stanley Kowalski’ in Tennessee Williams' ‘A Streetcar Named Desire,’ ‘Maxwell Archer’ in ‘Once More With Feeling,’ ‘Igor Romanoff’ in Peter Ustinov's ‘Romanoff and Juliet,’ and ‘Joe Mancuso’ in Kyle Crichton's ‘The Happiest Millionaire.’

 Continue Reading Below

-In 1966, he made his Broadway debut as Harry Roat, Jr in Frederick Knott's ‘Wait Until Dark’.
-Thereafter, he was seen playing the character of Walter Cole in David Marnet's ‘American Buffalo’.
+In 1966, he made his Broadway debut as ‘Harry Roat, Jr.’ in Frederick Knott's ‘Wait Until Dark.’
+Thereafter, he was seen playing the character of ‘Walter Cole’ in David Mamet’s ‘American Buffalo.’

-No sooner, he became a major figure in the Hollywood film industry.
-Though he had appeared in a number of films, his biggest breakthrough came with the 1972 film, ‘The Godfather’ in which he played the character of Tom Hagen.
-He reprised his role for the sequel in 1974.
+He soon became a popular figure in the Hollywood film industry.
+Though he had appeared in a number of films, his biggest breakthrough came with the 1972 film ‘The Godfather’ in which he played the character of ‘Tom Hagen.’
+He reprised his role as ‘Hagen’ in the film’s sequel in 1974.

-Two years later he was seen playing a notable supporting role in the film, ‘The Eagle Has Landed’.
-In 1979, he gave a Golden Globe award winning performance in the film ‘Apocalypse Now’ playing the supporting character of Lt Colonel.
-Some of his other films of the decade include, ‘Network’, ‘The Great Santini’ and ‘The Betsy’.
+Two years later, he was seen playing a notable supporting role in the film ‘The Eagle Has Landed.’
+In 1979, he delivered a ‘Golden Globe’ award-winning performance in the film ‘Apocalypse Now,’ playing the supporting character of ‘Lt Colonel.’
+Some of his other films from the decade include ‘Network,’ ‘The Great Santini,’ and ‘The Betsy.’

-The decade of 1980 opened with a bang as he earned an Academy Award for Best Actor for the film, ‘Tender Mercies’.
-His other releases for the decade included ‘The Natural’ and ‘Colors’.
-Additionally, he appeared in the miniseries ‘Lonesome Dove’
+The 1980s turned out to be good for the actor as he earned an ‘Academy Award’ for ‘Best Actor’ for the film ‘Tender Mercies.’
+His other releases of the decade include ‘The Natural’ and ‘Colors.’
+Additionally, he also appeared in the miniseries ‘Lonesome Dove.’

-In addition to appearing in films, he has made numerous appearances in television including the Golden Globe Award winning portrayal of the character of Joseph Stalin in ‘Stalin’ and ‘Adolf Eichmann in ‘The Man Who Captured Eichmann’
+In addition to appearing in films, he has also made numerous appearances in television, including the ‘Golden Globe’ award-winning portrayal of ‘Joseph Stalin’ in ‘Stalin.’
+He also played ‘Adolf Eichmann’ in ‘The Man Who Captured Eichmann.’

-In 2011, he played the role of Johnny Crawford in ‘Seven Days in Utopia’.
-The following year, he had two releases with ‘Jayne Mansfield’s Car’ and ‘Jack Reacher’.
+In 2011, he played the role of ‘Johnny Crawford’ in ‘Seven Days in Utopia.’
+The following year, he had two releases, namely ‘Jayne Mansfield’s Car’ and ‘Jack Reacher.’